audacity/audacity/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct for the OpenAudacity project

 ## Our Pledge